usablica/liaar/README.md

 Issue following command:

      pip install liaar

+or with `easy_install`:

+     easy_install liaar

-Above command installs all dependecies automatically.
+Above commands install all dependecies automatically.
 Then use following command to run the liaar:

     liaar

+Then you should see the liaar picture.

-##How to use?
+##How to use

 You should create directories as resources’ namespace and place JSON files inside them as API methods.